Lightning-AI/pytorch-lightning/docs/Trainer/Logging.md

 ---
 ### Tensorboard support
-The experiment object is a strict subclass of Pytorch SummaryWriter.
+The experiment object is a strict subclass of PyTorch SummaryWriter.
 However, this class also snapshots every detail about the experiment (data folder paths, code, hyperparams), and allows you to visualize it using tensorboard.
 ``` {.python}